Trend Micro Review: Quick Expert Summary

 - Firewall Booster: Enhances Windows’ built-in firewall and blocks botnets from hijacking your PC.

 Several of these additional features are pretty good.
 Whenever you navigate to a banking or finance website, Pay Guard opens a window offering to protect your browser from exploit attacks and pop-ups.
-While TotalAV, Avira, and Bullguard all feature secure browsers, none of them offer the same one-click functionality that Pay Guard does.
+While TotalAV and Avira feature secure browsers, they don’t offer the same one-click functionality that Pay Guard does.

 I also like Trend Micro’s secure erase feature and secure file vault, but I’m not really sure if the firewall booster, folder shield, and data theft prevention are as good as advertised.
 That said, I do appreciate that Trend Micro offers so many additional features for improving security.